Bitcoin plunges: A bust or a buy?

 “The crypto markets are currently processing a cascade of news that fuel the bear case for price development,” said Ulrik Lykke, executive director at crypto hedge fund ARK36.

-Some crypto-watchers predicted more losses ahead, noting the fall below $40,000 represented a breach of a key technical barrier that could trigger more selling.
+Some crypto-watchers predicted more losses ahead, noting the fall below $40,000 represented a breach of a key technical barrier.

-ARK CEO Cathie Wood on the other hand, said in an interview with Bloomberg on Wednesday that she is still sticking to her $500,000 forecast for bitcoin.
+ARK CEO Wood, on the other hand, said in an interview with Bloomberg that she was still sticking to her $500,000 forecast for bitcoin.

 Investors could also be exiting bitcoin for gold, analysts at JPMorgan said, citing data on open interest in CME bitcoin futures contracts.